binance-chain/docs-site/docs/smart-chain/guides/concepts/BEP89.md

 ## Motivations

-Peer-to-peer networking is a mess.
-Generally only a small fraction of nodes have publicly routed addresses and P2P networks rely mainly on these for forwarding data for everyone else.
-The best way to maximize the utility of the public nodes is to ensure their resources aren’t wasted on tasks that are worthless to the network.

-By aggressively cutting off incompatible nodes from each other we can extract a lot more value from the public nodes, making the entire P2P network much more robust and reliable.
-Supporting this network partitioning at a discovery layer can further enhance performance as we avoid the costly crypto and latency/bandwidth hit associated with establishing a stream connection in the first place.
+When different nodes end up on different chains either unintentionally or as a result of an attack, it may lead to a consensus fork or a chain split.
+By far the vast majority of changes to the Binance Smart Chain codebase have no impact on consensus rules.
+Note that this type of fork is very different than a codebase fork (usually done by cloning someone else’s repository).

+When a change is proposed that affects compatibility with other nodes, a BEP (Binance Evolution Proposal) is typically required.
+A brief description of the BEP process along with a list of existing BEPs can be found [here](https://github.com/binance-chain/BEPs).

+[BEP89](https://github.com/binance-chain/BEPs/blob/master/BEP89.md) is introduced to enable the chain to display the whole view of validators that on different upcoming forks.
+Any nodes/validators can decide to upgrade/fork or not accordingly.
+Binance Smart Chain full nodes are able to display the whole view of validators that on different upcoming forks.

 ## Implementatiion

-Introducing BEP89 to allow nodes to signal different chains, which will help with peering efficiency.
-Binance Smart Chain full nodes are able to display the whole view of validators that on different upcoming forks.

 The proposal `FORK_HASH` takes an "IEEE CRC32 checksum ([4]byte) of the genesis hash + fork blocks numbers that already passed.
-By aggressively cutting  off incompatible nodes, we avoid the costly crypto and latencyor bandwidth issues when  establishing a stream connection.
+Validator nodes will fill in `Header.Extra` with `NEXT_FORK_HASH` during preparing block header.

+The fullnodes will log a warning message if the majority `NEXT_FORK_HASH` is different from local.

 Example log of warning: